Techtonica/curriculum/projects/final-project/final-project.md

     - [ ] Visual design
     - [ ] Files
     - [ ] Prioritization
-- [ ] Give your project a title and create a GitHub repository with a README.
+- [ ] Give your project a title and create a GitHub repository with a README that includes what keys, installations, data, and anything else needed to get your code running.
 - [ ] Invite your mentor to be a collaborator on your project's GitHub repo.
 - [ ] Create, successfully serve, and push your initial project files.